kp300/BACKGROUND-LOGIN-SCREEN/README.md

 ## Change Background Login Screen

-This script only changes the login background on **Kali Linux 2020.4** and **Ubuntu 20.04 & Ubuntu 20.10**. the latest.
-You can choose to change the login background with an image or your favorite color. the script will do this for you automatically.
+You can choose to change the login background with an image [PNG or JPG] or your favorite color. the script will do this for you automatically.

 ### TESTED:
 * Kali Linux 2020.4 [Desktop GNOME]
+* Ubuntu 21.04
 * Ubuntu 20.10
 * Ubuntu 20.04